JustMaier/twitch-site-stream/README.md

 - a **fake monitor** is created by [xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml)
 - a **terminal** is emulated with [xterm](https://invisible-island.net/xterm/)
 - a **live stream** is handled by [ffmpeg](https://ffmpeg.org/)
-- finally, [**asciiquarium**](https://robobunny.com/projects/asciiquarium/html/) is the star of the show
+- finally, **Chrome** is used to show the webpage

-If you're interested in the original (but outdated) Reddit post, [visit the wiki](https://github.com/tycrek/asciiquarium-stream/wiki/Old-Reddit-Post).
+This project is heavily influenced by the [asciiquarium-stream](https://github.com/tycrek/asciiquarium-stream).
+Credit goes there for the heavy lifting/research.

 ### Helpful resources